 - 1. Enter the Dell PERC S140 Configuration Utility.
-See Entering the DELL PERC S140 Configuration Utility on page 27. - 2.
-Click Physical Disk Management → Select Physical Disk Operations. - Click the link Manage Physical Disk Properties.
+See Entering the DELL PERC S140 Configuration Utility. - 2.
+Click Physical Disk Management → Select Physical Disk Operations. - 3.
+Click the link Manage Physical Disk Properties.
 The Manage Physical Disk Properties screen is displayed. - 4.
 Select one or multiple physical disk to apply the write cache policy. - 5.
 Choose from the following physical disk write cache policies:

+Physical disk Description write cache policies

+Default The physical disk write cache feature is enabled for:

+• SSDs

+Physical disk Description write cache policies

+• 3 Gbps HDDs

-Description The physical disk write cache feature is enabled for: SSDs Gbps HDDs The physical disk write cache feature is disabled for 6 Gbps HDDs.
-The feature is enabled on the disk selected.
-The feature is disabled on the disk selected.
+The physical disk write cache feature is disabled for 6 Gbps HDDs.

+Enable The feature is enabled on the disk selected.

+Disable The feature is disabled on the disk selected.

-- 6. Click Apply to save the changes made. - NOTE: Ensure that you change the physical disk write cache policy of a global hot spare disk after rebuild to the write cache policy of the last configured virtual disk. - NOTE: In the View Virtual Disk Properties screen, ensure that the physical disk write cache setting is consistent across the physical disk associated with the virtual disk. - NOTE: If you have Linux RAID configured on the system, you cannot modify the physical disk write cache policy feature settings. - NOTE: For more information about the physical disk write cache behavior, see the Troubleshooting your system on page 43 section.
+- 6. Click Apply to save the changes made. - NOTE: Ensure that you change the physical disk write cache policy of a global hot spare disk after rebuild to the write cache policy of the last configured virtual disk. - NOTE: In the View Virtual Disk Properties screen, ensure that the physical disk write cache setting is consistent across the physical disk associated with the virtual disk. - NOTE: If you have Linux RAID configured on the system, you cannot modify the physical disk write cache policy feature settings. - (i) NOTE: For more information about the physical disk write cache behavior, see the Troubleshooting your system section.